 In 2013, an effort to purchase the Sacramento Kings franchise and relocate it to Seattle as a resurrected Sonics squad was denied by the NBA board of governors.

-According to a 2014 study by the Pew Research Center, the largest religious groupings in Seattle are Christians (52%), followed by those of no religion (37%), Hindus (2%), Buddhists (2%), Jews (1%), and Muslims (1%).
+According to a 2014 study by the Pew Research Center, Christians are the largest religious grouping in Seattle (52%), followed by those of no religion (37%), Hindus (2%), Buddhists (2%), Jews (1%), Muslims (1%).
+About 34% of Seattleites are Protestant, and 15% are Roman Catholic.
+6% call themselves agnostics, while 10% call themselves atheists.

 In 2014, the Seattle Sounders won the MLS Supporters' Shield and the U.S. Open Cup.

-In 2015, the majority of the Seattle City Council was female.
+In 2015, the majority of the Seattle city council was female.

 In 2017, U.S. News & World Report ranked the University of Washington eleventh in the world.